 While not every active adult community is age-restricted, most cater to people over 55 who want to continue to pursue their active hobbies and lifestyle without having to navigate the stress of home ownership, isolation, loneliness, and safety.
 Housing in active adult communities can include traditional single-family homes, condos, and other living arrangements.

 Independent living communities offer a variety of services and amenities designed to support older adults as they enjoy an active lifestyle and continue to thrive.
-Services usually include landscaping and maintenance, housekeeping, security, meals, educational and entertainment programming, transportation, and access to personal care and health care services should an individual’s needs change.
+Services usually include landscaping and maintenance, housekeeping, security, meals, educational and entertainment programming, transportation, and access to personal care and health care services depending on you or your loved one’s needs.

-In senior apartment communities like The Villa at San Mateo, you can take advantage of all the amenities and services offered in independent senior living.
-Residents choose fully appointed, one- or two-bedroom apartments, and they benefit from amenities, including a BBQ area, outdoor pool, movie and coffee lounges, fitness center, game room, and a main lobby with community Wi-Fi.
-Entertainment options and activities include regularly scheduled ice cream socials, fitness classes, happy hours, games and more.
+In senior apartment communities such as The Villa at San Mateo, you can take advantage of all the amenities and services offered in independent senior living.
+You can choose a fully appointed, one- or two-bedroom apartment and benefit from amenities including a BBQ area, outdoor pool, movie and coffee lounges, fitness center, game room, and a main lobby with community Wi-Fi.
+Entertainment options and activities include regularly scheduled ice cream socials, fitness classes, happy hours, games, and more.

-Senior apartments provide advantages of both independent living and active adult communities.
-Because communities are age-restricted, residents can feel comfortable that they will meet new friends with similar interests, and they benefit from the many amenities and services offered in independent living communities.
+Senior apartments provide the advantages of both independent living and active adult communities.
+Because communities are age-restricted, you can feel comfortable that you will meet new friends with similar interests while taking advantage of the many amenities and services offered in independent living communities.